Egyptians Act 1530: Provisions

-Egyptians Act 1554
+Subsequent developments

-The 1530 act was not successful in its aim of expelling all Roma, for Mary I passed the Egyptians Act 1554 (1 & 2 Philip & Mary, c.
-4), which complained that "Egyptians" were plying their "devilish and naughty practices and devices".
+The act was not successful in its aim of expelling all Roma, for Mary I passed the Egyptians Act 1554 (1 & 2 Ph. & M. c.
+4)), which complained that "Egyptians" were plying their "devilish and naughty practices and devices".
 However, the newer act allowed some Roma to escape prosecution so long as they abandoned their nomadic lifestyle, or as the act put it, their "naughty, idle and ungodly life and company".

+The whole act was repealed by section 1 of the Repeal of Obsolete Statutes Act 1856 (19 & 20 Vict. c.
+64), which came into force on 21 July 1856.